JiggityMaggotKetamynes/Chips/YC_application.md

 <!-- The part about the non-founder will not help us. -->

-**Christopher:** Christopher is the technical founder who will right the code on and off blockchain parts of the company.
+**Christopher:** Christopher is the technical founder who will right the code on and off blockchain for the company.

 ## Are you looking for a co-founder?